YasTheGoat/CPP_extension/README.md

 <br>
 This extension allows you to build your cpp projects.
 Your project can contain an infinite amount of files and my extension will automatically find them all.<br>
 You can add include paths, librarys paths, librarys names, preprocessors, and ignore paths which will be ignored in the build.<br>
 You can specify an application type.
-It can either be an executable, a dynamic library or a static library (exe, dll, slib)
+It can either be an executable, a dynamic library or a static library (exe, dll, slib).
+Dll only works with g++!
 <br>
 <br>